Catch (music): Decline and modern revival

 On the other hand, the extension of musical education and easier methods of dissemination, especially the internet, have revealed an active community of people writing canons and rounds.
 Perhaps a drawback is that many of the older rounds and catches so disseminated have become detached from their origins and composers, though they can be re-connected as time goes by.
 Nevertheless, comparison of newer materials with 17th and 18th century catches reveal the difficulty, as in epigrams, of choosing a succinct verse well matched to suitably harmonised and polyphonic music.
-Names quoted include the prolific Donald Sosin (USA) and Uitdenbogerd The catch technique has also migrated into other fields: Dashboard Confessional used a catch in the chorus of the song "Hold On" from the album The Swiss Army Romance.
+Names quoted include the prolific Donald Sosin (US) and Uitdenbogerd The catch technique has also migrated into other fields: Dashboard Confessional used a catch in the chorus of the song "Hold On" from the album The Swiss Army Romance.
 The Art of the Ground Round by P. D. Q. Bach uses several catches.

 One format which became popular later in the 20th century exploited rests at the ends of lines.
-Probably the most widely known of these is "Liverpool Street Station", beginning, "The girl that I love has given me the shove \\ She says I am too low for her station"..
-An alternative approach picks out individual syllables from an unrelated text as illustrated by the North American track, "We Took Off Our Ugly Clothes," devoted to the University of Michigan Men's Glee Club, in which the words "University of Michigan Men's Glee Club" can be heard at this link.
+Probably the most widely known of these is "Liverpool Street Station", beginning, "The girl that I love has given me the shove \\ She says I am too low for her station".
+An alternative approach picks out individual syllables from an unrelated text as illustrated by Donald Sosin's catch, "We Took Off Our Ugly Clothes", devoted to the University of Michigan Men's Glee Club, in which the words "University of Michigan Men's Glee Club" can be heard at this link.

+In the 21st century, catches gained fringe popularity through the practice of "rounds parties".
+In New York City, as of 2025, there are two groups hosting monthly gatherings to perform catches, many of which are newly composed.
+These two groups are led by composers John Hetland; and Lili Tobias and Hannah Cai Sobel, respectively, and they are facilitating a rebirth of the popularity of catch singing.